-3. Give Toddlers Well-Balanced Meals
+3. Give Well-Balanced Meals

-4. Feed Yogurt
+4. Feed Yoghurt

 5. Avoid Self-Medication

-How To Rehydrate Your Child With ORS Solution?
+How To Rehydrate Your Child With ORS Solution

-- Kitchen equipment needs to be kept clean, and food must be prepared hygienically
+- Kitchen equipment needs to be kept clean, and food must be prepared hygienically.

-- Do not take your child to a playground or nursery during an episode of diarrhoea and up until 48 hours after it ends
+- Do not take your child to a playground or nursery during an episode of diarrhoea and up until 48 hours after it ends.

-- Meat should be well-cooked and fruits and vegetables must be washed thoroughly before feeding
+- Meat should be well-cooked and fruits and vegetables must be washed thoroughly before feeding.

 Are Breastfed Babies Less Susceptible To Get Loose Motions?

 Yes, breastfed babies are less susceptible to infections that arise out of drinking water and feeding bottles.
 Also, bouts of breastfed baby diarrhoea are shorter as breast milk has certain elements that inhibit the growth and action of microorganisms and boost the baby’s immunity.